-MSHN utilizes a 2-Year Strategic Plan, inclusive of the SUD Prevention, Treatment & Recovery provider system.
-The FY19-20 was approved by the MSHN board of directors in 2018.
-This plan focuses on the quadruple aim: Better Health, Better Care, Better Value, and Better Provider Systems and identifies current priorities for behavioral health services, including SUD within the region.
-The current strategic plan may be found here on the MSHN website.
+MSHN utilizes the MDHHS-approved, a 32-Year SUD-Strategic Plan, inclusive of the for SUD Prevention, Treatment & Recovery provider system.
+The , for FY19-20 was approved by the MSHN board of directors in 2018-2015-2018.
+This plan focuses on the quadruple aim: Better Health, Better Care, Better Value, and Better Provider Systems and identifies current priorities for SUD behavioral health services, including SUD within the region.
+The current strategic plan and may be found here on the MSHN website: SUD Strategic Plan.